adamthwaite @ one-name.org

 This has resulted in the other branches of my own family history being somewhat neglected!

 I am a member of the Society of Genealogists and the Guild of One-name Studies.
-I recently completed the Certificate in Family History Skills and Strategies (Intermediate) distance learning course with Pharos Tutors - which I thoroughly recommend to anyone wishing to further their knowledge in genealogy (Pharos run online courses on a range of different topics at various levels).
+In 2015 I completed the Certificate in Family History Skills and Strategies (Intermediate) distance learning course with Pharos Tutors - which I thoroughly recommend to anyone wishing to further their knowledge in genealogy (Pharos run online courses on a range of different topics at various levels).
+I am now studying on their Advanced Certificate course.